evolinus/zooe/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-If you wish the .pdf copy of an article, please do contact us.
+WWhen possible we publish our work open access, if you need a copy of you have any question related to our work, please contact us.

 {% include section.html %}

-## All

 {% include search-box.html %}

 {% include search-info.html %}

+## Published work (peer-reviewed or pre-print)

 {% include list.html data="citations" component="citation" style="rich" %}